Azure/azure-batch-apps-python/README.rst

 In order to interact with the applications set up in your services in your Batch Apps account, you will need to configure the python client.

-To set up a new job type reference you can add it to the configuration file, along with any custom parameters you want associated with it.

 When you instantiate a Configuration object for the first time, the configuration file will be created by default as::
 	$HOME/BatchAppsData/batch_apps.ini

+A single configuration object represent a single service in your Batch Apps account.
+This means that each configuration needs an endpoint and client ID.

+To set up a new job type reference you can add it to the configuration file, along with any custom parameters you want associated with it.

 You can edit the file directly, or via the Configuration class::

 	from batchapps import Configuration

-	# This can be retrieved when creating an unattended account in the Batch Apps portal.
+	# These can be retrieved when creating an unattended account in the Batch Apps portal.
+	# See the authentication section below for more details.
 	client_id = 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'
+	tenant_id = 'abcdefg'
+	endpoint = 'myservice.batchapps.core.windows.net'
+	account_key = '12345'

 	cfg = Configuration(log_level='debug', default=True)
-	cfg.add_application('my_job_type', 'https://myservice.batchapps.core.windows.net', client_id)
+	cfg.aad_config(client_id=client_id, tenant=tenant_id, key=account_key,
+		endpoint=endpoint, unattended=True)

+	cfg.add_jobtype('my_job_type')

 	# Set this job type as the current job type
-	cfg.application('my_job_type')
+	cfg.current_jobtype('my_job_type')

 	# Set the current job type as the default job type for future jobs
-	cfg.set_default_application()
+	cfg.set_default_jobtype()

 	# Add some custom parameters
-	cfg.set('start_val') = 1
-	cfg.set('end_val') = 100
-	cfg.set('timeout') = 500
+	cfg.set('start_val', 1)
+	cfg.set('end_val', 100)
+	cfg.set('timeout', 500)

 	# Save additional parameters to file
 	cfg.save_config()